Bhanditz/ledger/README.md

 - `walletProviderFee` - *optional* : the wallet provider fee to be charged
 - `platformFee` - *optional* : the platform fee to be charged
 - `paymentProviderFee` - *optional* : the payment provider fee to be charged
-- `paymentProviderWalletId` - The Wallet Id of the Payment Provider
+- `PaymentProviderWalletId` - The Wallet Id of the Payment Provider
 - `senderPayFees` - *optional* : flag indicating whether the sender will pay the fees(by default, the receiver pays the fees)

 ## Transactions Example